-If our hypothesis regarding the role of HIF in cancer cells proves incorrect, it may adversely affect our ability to commercialize and market CRLX101.
+If our hypothesis regarding the role of hypoxia inducible factor, or HIF, in cancer cells proves incorrect, it may adversely affect our ability to commercialize and market CRLX101.

 We believe that the anti-cancer activity shown by CRLX101 in preclinical tumor models is due in part to its inhibition of HIF, and we have prioritized the clinical development of CRLX101, among other criteria, on HIF-driven tumor types.
-While HIF-1a has become a target of increasing interest in cancer research and recent research suggests that HIF-1a is a master regulator for many cancer cell survival pathways, the science underlying HIF-1a is based on recent discoveries and not fully understood.
-Moreover, the exact role of HIF-2a is less well described and understood.
+We have shown preclinically that CRLX101 inhibits both HIF-1 $\alpha$ and HIF-2 $\alpha$ .
+While HIF-1 $\alpha$ has become a target of increasing interest in cancer research and recent research suggests that HIF-1 $\alpha$ is a master regulator for many cancer cell survival pathways, the science underlying HIF-1 $\alpha$ is based on recent discoveries and not fully understood.
+Moreover, the exact role of HIF-2 $\alpha$ is less well described and understood.
 If our hypothesis with respect to the role of HIF in cancer cells proves incorrect, CRLX101 may not have the same level of therapeutic benefit as it might otherwise have, and in that case we may be unable to receive marketing approval for, or successfully commercialize, CRLX101, and our business could be materially harmed.